 This paid work internship program is for you if you enjoy working in today's businesses.
 Be prepared to make the connection with real world expectations in developing positive workplace behaviors that will benefit you in college and on the job.
 You will earn one unit of credit for Business Media & Skills I or II and one to two units of credit for the SBE Work Program.
+Students have the opportunity to earn a CTE Certificate.
 Return to Previous Page